Skip to Content

 • Click "LIFE GPA"(left panel)

-The LIFE Scholarship is limited eight (8) consecutive terms for the first four-year degree program, four (4) consecutive terms for the first Associate’s degree program or a two-year program that is acceptable for full credit toward a baccalaureate degree.
+A student may receive the LIFE Scholarship for eight (8) consecutive terms for the first four-year degree program, four (4) consecutive terms for the first associate degree program or a two-year program that is acceptable for full credit toward a baccalaureate degree.
 The available number of terms for scholarship funding is based on the time of initial college enrollment.

-A change in your residency and fee payment status to non-resident will lead to the required repayment of your award for any enrollment period in which you are no longer classified as a resident and received a LIFE Scholarship.
+A change in your residency and fee payment status to non-resident will lead to the required repayment of your financial aid for any enrollment period in which you are no longer classified as a resident and receive a LIFE Scholarship.

 This information is subject to change by either the South Carolina Legislature or the Commission on Higher Education.
 You may view the most recent guidelines for Scholarships and Grants for SC Residents by visiting the SC Commission on Higher Education.